nnellans/bicep-guide/README.md

 ## Child Resources:
 - Child resources are resources that exist only within the context of another resource
-- Each 'parent' resource accepts only certain resource types as 'child' resources
+- Each 'parent' resource accepts only certain 'child' resources.
+Check out the [Bicep Resource Reference](https://docs.microsoft.com/en-us/azure/templates/) for the supported parent/child relationships.
-- There are different ways you can declare a child resource
+- There are different ways you can declare a child resource:

 ### Method 1.
 Child resource included within the Parent resource
 - 'resourceType' for children can be the simple name `shares`, since the full resourceType path `Microsoft.Storage/storageAccounts/fileServices/shares` is assumed from the parent resource